 Earlyleaf or Flanged Brome is a perennial grass with stems that have 9 to 20 nodes and the nodes are usually concealed by a leaf sheath.
 Stems (culms) are erect and can be 30 to 60 inches tall and are usually not hairy.

 Leaves: Leaf blades are 8 to 12 inches long and up to 5/8 inch wide.

-Sheath throats and collars dense with hair; sheath surface can have hair or be smooth.
+Sheath throats and collars are dense with hair; sheath surfaces can have hair or be smooth.
 Most lower blades have auricles (sometimes called 'flanges').
 Ligules are very short, truncate, with fine surface and edge hair.